-Because the maximum speed of CompactFlash cards has been capped at 167 MB/s, for a while almost all card manufacturers offer cards capable of peak read and write performance at that speed.
+Because the maximum speed of CompactFlash cards has been capped at 167 MB/s, almost all card manufacturers now offer cards capable of peak read and write performance at that speed.
 The fastest cards will be UDMA 7 and advertised as having maximum read speeds between 160-165 MB/s.
-Lexar’s fastest line of CompactFlash cards is the Lexar Professional, available in capacities between 16GB and 256GB.
-Lexar rates these cards as having a 160 MB/s maximum write speed and 155 MB/s maximum read speed, as well as a minimum write speed of 65 MB/s.
-SanDisk’s Extreme Pro line of cards also offers similar performance of up to 160 MB/s read and 150 MB/s write speeds, while the Transcend Ultimate and Delkin Devices Cinema CompactFlash card lines also offer similar maximum read speeds at 160 MB/s, though their write speeds, at 120 MB/s, are a bit slower than the Lexar and SanDisk cards.
-All of these cards are as fast as CompactFlash cards are going to get—if you want something faster, you will need a different type of memory card.
+Lexar’s fastest line of CompactFlash cards is the Lexar Professional 1066x, available in capacities from 32GB to 256GB.
+These cards have a 160 MB/s maximum write speed, a maximum write speed of 155 MB/s, and a minimum write speed of 65 MB/s.
+SanDisk’s Extreme Pro line of cards also offers similar performance of up to 160 MB/s read and 150 MB/s write speeds, while the Transcend Ultimate and Delkin Devices Cinema CompactFlash card lines also offer similar maximum read speeds at 160 MB/s, though their write speeds, at maximum of 120 MB/s, are a bit slower than the Lexar and SanDisk cards.
+These cards are as fast as CompactFlash cards are going to get—if you want something faster, you will need a different type of memory card.

 XQD Cards are the reason CompactFlash cards aren’t getting a speed update, since they are the CompactFlash Association’s official replacement for CompactFlash cards.
 XQD cards are based on the PCIe standard (with an 8 Gb/s bus speed), offer far higher maximum transfer speeds than CompactFlash, are much smaller, and have a more rugged build than SD cards.
 There are currently two versions of XQD cards, Version 1.0, which allows for maximum transfer rates of 500 MB/s, and Version 2.0, which allows for speeds up to 1000 MB/s.
-While still limited in use, both versions offer faster possible transfer rates than the fastest CF or SD cards available.
+While still limited in use, both versions offer faster possible transfer rates than CompactFlash.

-Currently, Sony and Lexar are the only XQD memory card manufacturers.
-Sony’s XQD G Series and Lexar’s 2933x cards are the fastest ones around.
-Available in capacities of 32GB, 64GB, and 128GB, they are XQD 2.0 compliant and offer read speeds up to 440 MB/s and write speeds up to 400 MB/s.
-When it comes to speed, these cards give computer SSD drives a run for their memory.
-If you don’t need your XQD cards to be quite that fast, Sony’s XQD M Series offers the same capacities with read speeds up to 440 MB/s and write speeds up to 150 MB/s, while Lexar also offers 1400x media, with read speeds up to 210 MB/s and write speeds up to 185 MB/s.
+While Sony is no longer the only XQD memory card manufacturer, its XQD G Series cards are the fastest ones around.
+Available in capacities of 32GB, 64GB,120GB, and 240GB, they are XQD 2.0 compliant and offer read speeds up to 440 MB/s and write speeds up to 400 MB/s.
+Delkin Devices also makes Premium XQD cards in capacities of 64GB, 120GB, and 240GB with performance similar to Sony’s cards.
+When it comes to speed, these cards give SATA SSD drives a run for their memory.

-Despite the fact that CFast cards look almost identical to CompactFlash cards, they are a completely different standard, and will not work in CompactFlash card slots or devices.
+Even though CFast cards look almost identical to CompactFlash cards, they are a completely different standard, and will not work in CompactFlash card slots or devices.
 They are not backed by the CompactFlash association, but are beginning to pick up some steam due to the slow adoption of XQD cards.
-CFast Cards use SATA connectors to interface with computers and cameras, and the new CFast 2.0 cards use SATA III, meaning they allow for the same maximum transfer rate of 6 Gb/s (750 MB/s) as SATA III drives.
-While the interface isn’t quite as fast as XQD 2.0, there still aren’t any cards in either format that come close to the maximum possible speed so, at this point, it isn’t really an issue.
+CFast Cards use SATA I (1.5 Gb/s) connectors to interface with computers and cameras, and the new CFast 2.0 cards use SATA III, meaning they allow for the same maximum transfer rate of 6 Gb/s (750 MB/s) as SATA III drives.
+While the interface isn’t quite as fast as XQD 2.0, there still aren’t any cards in either format that come close to the maximum possible speed so, at this point it really isn’t an issue.

-Currently, SanDisk, Delkin Devices, Transcend, and Hoodman offer CFast 2.0 cards, while Lexar makes 3500x and 3600x versions.
-These cards are available in capacities ranging from 64GB to 256GB and all features fast read and write speeds, with the fastest read speeds of 560 MB/s belonging to the cards from Delkin Devices and Hoodman, while the fastest write speed of 495 MB/s belongs to Delkin Devices’ CFast 2.0 card.
-The other cards mentioned here aren’t slow, by any means, and offer read speeds ranging from 510-540 MB/s and write speeds ranging from 370-455 MB/s.
+Currently, SanDisk, Delkin Devices, Transcend, Hoodman, ProGrade Digital, and Lexar offer CFast 2.0 cards.
+These cards are available in capacities ranging from 64GB to 512GB and all feature fast read and write speeds, with the fastest read speeds of 560 MB/s belonging to the cards from Delkin Devices and Hoodman, while the fastest write speed of 495 MB/s belongs to Delkin Devices’ CFast 2.0 card.
+The other cards mentioned here aren’t slow, by any means, and offer read speeds ranging from 510-550 MB/s and write speeds ranging from 370-455 MB/s.